-A: Expected cattle prices for months in an insurance period are determined using three-day average settlement prices on CME live cattle futures contracts and a basis adjustment that varies by month and state.
-Given the differences in contract structure for CME live cattle futures contracts, only the February, April, June, August, October, and December CME live cattle futures are used in LGM for Cattle price calculations.
-For cattle months with unexpired futures contracts. the expected cattle price is the simple average of the CME live cattle futures contract for that month over the last three trading days in the month of the sales closing date expressed in dollars per hundredweight plus the state-specific cattle basis for that month.
-For example, for a sales closing date of February 28, the expected cattle price for August in California equals the simple average of the daily settlement prices on the CME August live cattle futures contract over the last three trading days in February plus the August California cattle basis.
-For cattle months without a futures contract, the futures prices used to calculate the expected cattle price are the weighted average of the futures prices used in calculating the expected cattle prices for the two surrounding months that have futures contracts plus the state-specific basis for the month.
+A: Expected cattle prices for months in an insurance period are determined using three-day average settlement prices on CME Group live cattle futures contracts.
+Given the differences in contract structure for CME Group live cattle futures contracts, only the February, April, June, August, October, and December CME Group live cattle futures are used in LGM for Cattle price calculations.
+For cattle months with unexpired futures contracts, the expected cattle price is the simple average of the CME Group live cattle futures contract for that month over the last three trading days prior to and including the last Friday that is a business day in the month of sales closing expressed in dollars per hundredweight.
+For example, for sales closing in February, the expected cattle price for August equals the simple average of the daily settlement prices on the CME Group August live cattle futures contract over the last three trading days prior to and including the last Friday that is a business day in February.
+For cattle months without a futures contract, the futures prices used to calculate the expected cattle price are the weighted average of the futures prices used in calculating the expected cattle prices for the two surrounding months that have futures contracts.
 The weights are based on the time difference between the cattle month and the contract months.
-For example, for the March 31 sales closing date, the expected cattle price for November in Washington equals one-half times the simple average of the daily settlement prices on the CME October live cattle futures contract over the last three trading days in March plus one-half times the simple average of the daily settlement prices on the CME December live cattle futures contract for the last three trading days in March plus the November Washington cattle basis.
+For example, for the March sales closing month, the expected cattle price for November equals one-half times the simple average of the daily settlement prices on the CME Group October live cattle futures contract over the last three trading days prior to and including the last Friday that is a business day in March plus one-half times the simple average of the daily settlement prices on the CME Group December live cattle futures contract for the last three trading days prior to and including the last Friday that is a business day in March.
 See the LGM for Cattle Commodity Exchange Endorsement for additional detail on exchange prices.
 Prices will be released by RMA after the markets close on the last day of the price discovery period.

-20. Q: What is the Expected Gross Margin Per Head of Cattle?
+20. Q: What is the Expected Gross Margin per Head of Cattle?

-A: The expected gross margin per head of cattle in a month for a particular state for a yearling finishing operation is the expected cattle price for the state and for the month the cattle are marketed times the assumed weight of the cattle at marketing (12.5 cwt.), minus the expected feeder cattle price for the state five months prior to the month the cattle are marketed times the assumed weight of the feeder animal (7.5 cwt), minus the expected cost of feed two months prior to the month the cattle are marketed
+A: The expected gross margin per head of cattle in a month for a particular state for a yearling finishing operation is the expected cattle price for the state and for the month the cattle are marketed times the assumed weight of the cattle at marketing (12.5 cwt.), minus the expected feeder cattle price for the state five months prior to the month the cattle are marketed times the assumed weight of the feeder animal (7.5 cwt), minus the expected cost of feed two months prior to the month the cattle are marketed.